-UCCU always takes an active role in our community and 2018 was no exception.
+UCCU always takes an active role in our community and we didn’t let Covid-19 dampen our efforts in 2020!
 Over the course of the year, our employees donated either their time or money to multiple organizations in the community including:

 UCCU also made numerous donations to local organizations, including:

-UCCU’s Benevolent Fund also donated $1,550 to six members and their families.
+UCCU’s Benevolent Fund also donated $1,032 to four members and their families.

 A non-profit organization that funds cardiovascular medical research, educates consumers on healthy living and fosters appropriate cardiac care.
 Their mission is to reduce disability and deaths caused by cardiovascular disease and stroke throughout the entire United States.

 Based in Quincy, IL, Horizons has one mission: feed the poor and hungry in our community.
 By promoting self-reliance and encouraging a strong relationship with Jesus Christ, Horizon has filled the stomachs and facilitated the growth of those most in need in our community for a number of years and we are proud to be a part of their network.

 When it comes to preventing breast cancer, the best defense is early detection.
 The Blessing Brest Center staff focuses on catching breast cancer early and helping to minimize your risk.
 The Blessing Breast Center receives patients from across the region and can handle everything from screenings and mammograms to breast biopsies and post-surgical care.